-To address community concerns about the lack of parking available due to the overwhelming number of visitors, a dedicated number of the parking stalls would be reserved for Hawai'i residents available on a first come, first served basis.
-A State-issued ID will be used to show proof of residency, if needed.
+To address community concerns about the lack of parking available due to the overwhelming number of visitors, a dedicated number of the parking stalls would be made available for Hawai'i residents, in addition to the designated cultural/special access at the current lookout for residents engaging in cultural activities.
+Residents may need to present a State-issued ID as proof of residency, but no fees or reservations are required.
 The trail stewards would be responsible for overseeing the administration of the parking spaces.
+Some community members also expressed concerns about driving a long distance to the trailhead and not finding parking.
+However, the managed reservation system described under Section 8.7 is open to everyone, although a fee would apply.
+Opportunities to provide real-time data on available parking spaces could also be further explored.